Working on a divorce? Alaska Real Estate Appraisal has the expertise for these matters.

 Settling a divorce involves many decisions, including "Who gets the house".
 There are generally two alternatives regarding common real estate - it can be put up for sale and the proceeds divvied up, or one party can "buy out" the other.
 In either case, one or both parties should get an appraisal of the residence.

-Contact us Alaska Real Estate Appraisal can assist if you need an appraisal dealing with a divorce or other division of assets.
+Contact us if your needs include an appraisal related to a divorce or other allocation of assets.

 A divorce appraisal requires a well-supported, authoritative value conclusion that can be supported during a trial.
 When you order an appraisal from Alaska Real Estate Appraisal, you are assured the best in service with professional courtesy and top notch analysis.
 Working through the sensitive needs of a divorce situation is familiar territory for us.